lin-kevin/Calculator-App/README.md

-# Calculator-App
+# Calculator App
-iOS 10 iPhone calculator re-make using Swift.
+Re-made the iOS 10 iPhone calculator using Swift in XCode 10.